Bojana Jovanovski Petrović: Playing style and equipment

 Jovanovski is an aggressive baseline player.
 She cites forehand as her favourite shot and hard as her favourite court surface, and stated she would like to improve her court movement and become mentally stronger.
 Since the 2011 US Open she wears Adidas instead of Nike sports gear and uses Head rackets.

 Personal life

 Jovanovski was born to father Zoran, a former football player, and mother Snežana, and also has a sister Viktorija.
 Her father and coach Zoran Jovanovski introduced her to tennis when she was aged 7.
 Jovanovski cites Maria Sharapova as her idol for being "an aggressive player and a strong personality".
 She is good friends with Serbian tennis player Jelena Janković.
 Jovanovski is fluent in Serbian and English.
 Besides Head, Jovanovski is also sponsored by Knjaz Miloš.
 In November 2016 she married her boyfriend Miloš Petrović.

 National identity

-During the ITF tournament in Dubai in December 2010, it was rumoured Jovanovski would play for Macedonia, reportedly for "being in the shadow of Jelena and Ana".
+During an ITF tournament in Dubai in December 2010, it was rumoured Jovanovski would play for Macedonia, reportedly for "being in the shadow of Jelena and Ana".
 Her father and coach Zoran Jovanovski denied the rumours at once, saying that "Bojana had never even been in Macedonia" and that the rumour was "made up because of her surname".